1024inc/engineering-blog/eng-paths/staff_engineer.md

 - Mentors engineers and fosters their growth
 - Coach teams to continuously improve delivery pace and quality
 - Can step in as a contributor on any team when needed
-- Can collaborate with internal and external stakeholders in any department, team, or client when technical presence is required
-- Acts as an external facing advocate and technical authority for Beyond Engineering, drives talent acquisition

 </td></tr>
 </table>